New Data Source Page (Report Manager)

 Select this option to hide the shared data source from users who are using list view mode in Report Manager.
 List view mode is the default view format when browsing the report server folder hierarchy.
 In list view, item names and descriptions flow across the page.
 The alternate format is details view.
 Details view omits descriptions, but includes other information about the item.
 Although you can hide an item in list view, you cannot hide an item in details view.
 If you want to restrict access to an item, you must create a role assignment

 Select to enable or disable the shared data source.
-You can disable the shared data source to prevent report processing for all reports that reference the item.
+You can disable the shared data source to prevent processing for all reports and models that reference the item.

 Specify the data processing extension that is used to process data from the data source.
-Report server includes data processing extensions for SQL Server, Analysis Services, Oracle, SQL Server Integration Services (SSIS), SAP, XML, ODBC, and OLE DB.
+Report server includes data processing extensions for SQL Server, Analysis Services, Oracle, SQL Server Integration Services, SAP, XML, ODBC, and OLE DB.
 Additional data processing extensions may be available from third-party vendors.

 Specify options that determine how credentials are obtained.